 - Polyethylene Vinyl Acetate (PEVA) a copolymer of polyethylene and EVA

-EVA and PEVA are commonly used in baby teethers, bibs, inner water-proof lining of reusable food containers (lunch bags and sandwich wraps), shower curtains, shock absorber in tennis shoes, Crocs brand shoes, padding in equipment for various sports such as ski boots, and even biomedical engineering applications as a drug delivery device used within the body.
+You'll often find EVA and PEVA used safely in baby teethers, waterproof bibs, reusable food storage bags, shower curtains, shock absorber in tennis shoes, padding in some shoes (like Crocs) and equipment for various sports such as ski boots, and even biomedical engineering applications as a drug delivery device used within the body.

 PVC is different because of the addition of chlorine.
-Chlorine is a major health concern associated with PVC, but it isn’t the only problem.
-Earth911 discusses the full effects PVC, and the facts are stunning:
+Chlorine is a major health concern associated with PVC, but it isn't the only problem.
+The Institute for Market Transformation to Sustainability discusses the full effects PVC, and the facts are stunning:

 - Due to its chlorinated makeup, the entire life cycle of vinyl is responsible for the formation of more dioxin than any other single product.
 Dioxin is a well-known carcinogen and can affect the reproductive, immune, endocrine and neurological systems.